 So much of what good education represents goes beyond subject-specific learning.
 At City, we focus intently on enabling students to flourish: to enjoy positive emotions and develop positive relationships, experience engagement with the many aspects of their burgeoning lives, find meaning in what they do and celebrate their and others’ accomplishments.

-The broadest aim of our close focus on positive psychology and coaching is to support students to become young women ready to take their place in the world with confidence.
-Our programme operates across all years and is divided into four parallel themes: Inner strength, Social and emotional intelligence, Positivity, and Integrity.
-Students come to know that they have a great amount control over their actions and decisions: this supports them to be resilient in the face of the challenges they encounter and allows them to be flexible in how they respond.
+The broadest aim of our close focus on positive psychology and coaching is to support students to become young women ready to occupy a place in the world with confidence.
+Our programme operates across all years, and is divided into four parallel themes: Inner strength, Social and emotional intelligence, Positivity, and Integrity.
+Students come to know that they have a great amount control over their actions and decisions.
+This supports them to be resilient in the face of the challenges they encounter and allows them to be flexible in how they respond.

 They understand the importance of emotional intelligence: of being good listeners and routinely demonstrating the empathy that lies at the heart of a dynamic and inclusive community.
 They can find joy in celebrating their and others’ achievements and savour the rich and diverse lives they lead in an appreciative fashion.
 They come to understand their own unique core values and signature strengths that underpin the integrity with which they approach their lives.

 Positive psychology and coaching feature as part of the circadian rhythms of the school.
 Key elements include a greater awareness of self and others, a focus on positivity and growth mindset and an understanding that students have a great deal of control over the decisions they take and the choices they make.
 Elements of positive psychology feature in PSHCE lessons throughout a student’s school career.
 From the very top downwards, a great majority of school staff including all pastoral staff have undertaken coaching training and a core quintet of qualified coaches lead these courses in-house, exporting their expertise to other schools.